Galaxy Z Fold 8 Release Date, Specs & Price – ‘Wide’ Model and S Pen Slot Leaks

 Based on information from prominent leaker Ice Universe and supply chain component analysis, making the device thinner while also building in an S Pen slot is a structural challenge that remains extremely difficult to solve.

-As of March 2026, no supply chain source has confirmed an internal S Pen slot.
-So a fully built-in pen compartment is highly unlikely for this generation.
+As of May 2026, no supply chain source has confirmed an internal S Pen slot.
+If anything, recent leaks (from Ice Universe and others) increasingly point to neither the Fold 8 nor the Wide supporting the S Pen at all — making a fully built-in pen compartment highly unlikely for this generation.

-However, there’s a silver lining: the Galaxy Z Fold 8 Wide, with its broader form factor, is rumored to bring back S Pen compatibility as an accessory.
+For a while, there was talk that the Galaxy Z Fold 8 Wide, with its broader form factor, might bring back S Pen compatibility as an accessory — but the latest leaks suggest the Wide won’t support the S Pen either.

-Bottom line: a built-in S Pen slot isn’t happening, but S Pen accessory support returning on the Wide Fold is currently the most credible scenario.
+Bottom line: neither a built-in S Pen slot nor accessory-based S Pen support looks likely this generation — that’s currently the most credible scenario.

 6. Galaxy Z Fold 8 Price and Expected Release Date